 “Investors are coming here, buying properties because it’s still affordable and they can get high rents,” Hill added.
 “I’m starting to see international buyers come back into the market.”

-There is no stopping Disney, or the spread of Orlando
+There is no stopping Disney, or Orlando

 The Magic Kingdom isn’t the only place in Orlando where fantasy reigns.
 Like many locales wanting to lure Hollywood money, Orlando has hosted some movie productions, among them The Waterboy, Sharknado 3: Oh Hell No!, Monster, and Lethal Weapon 3.